Bertoid1311/B7094/README.md

     B7094V34A_64.tgz
     reloc_scripts_x-nix.tgz

+The corresponding \*.zip and \*.tgz archives have identical contents; the latter are only provided for the convenience of Linux users who'd like to try out B7094 under Wine but don't happen to have Zip installed.
+The contents of "reloc_scripts_x-nix.tgz" are described in "B7094ReadMe.pdf", included in the documentation (but that archive can be ignored by most users).

 Finally, note that this project is maintained solely at the leisure of its author.
 Users are welcome to record any bugs or complaints in the GitHub "Issues" list, but there's no guarantee that they'll be addressed in a timely fashion (or at all).

 ## Basic usage